-South Australia’s Department of Environment, Water and Natural Resources(DEWNR) has indicated that if the plant or animal species was harvested before the Acts were introduced, then the Department may exercise a discretion not to prosecute.
+South Australia’s Department for Environment and Water (DEW) has indicated that if the plant or animal species was harvested before the Acts were introduced, then the Department may exercise its discretion not to prosecute.
 For example, it may elect not to pursue a person advertising to sell on Gumtree the skull of a whale if the skull was collected from a beach in South Australia in the 1960s before the NPW Act commenced.
-However, anecdotal evidence suggests that it is always wise to seek advice from the DEWNR in advance if possible given the time and expense involved in proving such matters and defending charges.
+However, anecdotal evidence suggests that if possible, it is always wise to seek advice from the DEW in advance given the time and expense involved in proving such matters and defending charges.

 For plant or animal material collected outside Commonwealth areas and South Australian protected areas, the next issue to consider is whether the species is classified as a ‘protected’ species under South Australian law.
-The National Parks and Wildlife Act 1972 (SA) (NPW Act) lists protected plants, animals and marine mammals, meanwhile the Fisheries Management Act 2007 (SA) (FMA) list protected marine species.
+The NPW Act lists protected plants, animals and marine mammals, meanwhile the FM Act lists protected marine species.

-The definition of ‘animal’ appears to mean live animals only so that it is arguable that certain animal ‘by-products’ such as shed or discarded animal parts including snake skins, echidna quills, feathers and fur may be collected and used without a permit, even if the animal itself is protected.
-However, a licence would be required to sell any resulting artworks.
-Fish, insects, butterflies, spiders, scorpions and other invertebrates are outside the scope of the Act as they are not “mammals, birds or reptiles”.
+The definition of ‘animal’ does not expressly extend to dead animals so it is arguable that certain animal ‘by-products’ such as shed or discarded animal parts including snake skins, echidna quills, feathers and fur may be collected without a permit, even if the animal itself is protected.10 However, a licence would be required to sell any resulting artworks.
+Fish, insects, butterflies, spiders, scorpions and other invertebrates11 are outside the scope of the Act as they are not ‘mammals, birds or reptiles’.

-Under the NPW Act, all “native plants” (including flowers, seeds and leaves) are protected.
-Similar to the protected animal species, certain plant species are listed as ‘endangered’, ‘vulnerable’, and ‘rare’.
+Under the NPW Act, all ‘native plants’ (including flowers, seeds and leaves) are protected.12 Similar to the protected animal species, certain plant species are listed as ‘endangered’,13 ‘vulnerable’,14 and ‘rare’15.
 This includes dainty maiden-hair, club spear-grass, and several types of wattle.
 Lists of the endangered, vulnerable and rare plant species can be viewed in Schedules 7, 8 and 9 of the NPW Act.
 The difference between these categories of plants is the severity of the penalty for any offences under the NPW Act.

-Commonwealth law applies to waters extending beyond 3 nautical miles (5.5km) out to sea.
-The law in South Australia will govern the waters from the low water mark up to 5.5.km out to sea.
+Commonwealth law applies to waters extending beyond 3 nautical miles (5.5 km) out to sea.
+The law in South Australia will govern the waters from the low water mark up to this point.17

-The FMA provides protection for two types of marine species:
+The FM Act provides protection for two types of marine species: